amyquinton/amyquinton.github.io/about.md

 I am an environmental lawyer by trade and am currently vagabonding through Asia with my husband, exploring new places and ideas.

 I love being physically active, spending time in nature and continuously learning.
-A couple of my recent obsessions are learning to surf and practising the [resting squat position][1].
+A couple of my recent interests are learning to surf and building this website.

-I believe that our societies need systems that allow us to enjoy productive, sustainable economies that support, rather than undermine, the health of the Earth.
+I believe that our societies need updated systems that allow us to enjoy productive, sustainable economies that support, rather than undermine, the health of the Earth.

-For more on my background feel free to peruse my story below.
+For more on my background (early years, uni days, professional life and travels) feel free to peruse my story below.

 ### Early years
 I grew up with an older brother and younger sister in Warwick, a small town about 160 km south-west of Brisbane, Queensland (Australia).
 I feel lucky to have been raised in a caring environment and close-knit community, surrounded by nature.
 Some of my best childhood memories are being outdoors with friends and family – exploring nearby bushland, climbing trees, playing soccer and tennis, riding bikes, swimming and so on.
 I will also never forget the generosity and kindness of our immediate and surrounding community when my mum was sick with cancer and after she passed away when I was aged 12.
 As a teenager I took up karate which I still enjoy practising today.